drewlyton/blog-posts/Stop meeting. Start writing./README.md

 A meeting's ***Purpose*** is a statement that justifies its existence.
 Its ***Intended Results*** are the actionable goals that the meeting is designed to accomplish.
 A couple things happen when you start taking the time to write these.

-The first is that you start to notice how many meetings you have with no purpose.
+The first is that you have fewer, more intentional meetings.
+When you have to justify its existence every time, start to notice how many meetings you have with no purpose.
 Struggling to write these two simple concepts is a leading indicator that the meeting should not exist.

 Lets look at a few examples.